 Bluefingers nodded to the elderly man.
-“This is one of the palace healers.
-Before you are taken to see the God King, you will need to be inspected to determine if you are really a maiden, and to ensure that you don’t have certain diseases.
-It’s really just a formality, but one that I’m afraid I must insist upon occurring.
-However, in consideration of your wishes, I exchanged the young man I had originally assigned to the job for this older gentlemen.
+“Vessel, this is one of the palace healers.
+Before you are taken to the God King, you will need to be inspected to determine if you are really a maiden, and to ensure that you don’t have certain diseases.
+It’s really just a formality, but one that I’m afraid I must insist upon.
+However, in consideration of your bashfulness, I did not bring the young healer I had originally assigned to the job, and instead brought this older gentlemen.
 I assume this will make you more comfortable?”

 Siri sighed, but nodded.
 Bluefingers gestured toward a padded table on the side of the room, then he and his serving boy turned around.

-Siri undid her robe and went to the table, laying down to continue what was proving to be the most embarrassing day of her life.
+Siri undid her robe and went to the table, lying down to continue what was proving to be the most embarrassing day of her life.

-It will only get worse, she thought with trepidation.
-What will the king be like?
-Nobody I’ve asked has been able to provide a straight answer.
+It will only get worse, she thought as the doctor doing his examination.
+Susebron, the God King.

 Awesome, terrible, holy, majestic.
-Yet, what was Susebron the person like?
 He had been stillborn, but had Returned.
 What did that do to a man?
 Would he even be human?
 Would he be some monster, terrible to behold as well as contemplate?
 He was said to be eternal, but obviously his reign would end sometime, otherwise he wouldn’t need an heir.

+She shivered to herself, partially wishing it would just be over with.
+Partially relieved for anything that stalled for just a little longer, even something as humiliating as the doctor’s prodding.

-The doctor completed his examination, and Siri quickly did up her robe again, standing.
+Eventually, the doctor completed his examination, and Siri quickly did up her robe again, standing.

 “She is quite healthy,” the healer said to Bluefingers.
 “And most likely still a maiden.
-Very strong BioChroma, as well.”
+She has a very strong Breath, as well.”

 Siri paused.
 How could he tell. . . .

 And then she saw it.
-She had to look very closely, and only the strong colors of the room let her tell for certain.
-But the yellow on the floor around the surgeon looked a tad bit brighter than the rest.
-She felt herself pale, hair lightening.
+She had to look very closely, but the yellow on the floor around the surgeon looked a tad brighter than that more distance.
+She felt herself pale, though the nervousness had already made her hair as white as it went.

-An Awakener, she thought.
-Here, in the same room.
-And he inspected me.
+The doctor is an Awakener, she thought.
+There is an Awakener here, in this room.
+And he touched me.

-She shivered, thinking back to what she’d been taught about Breath and Awakeners.
+She shivered.
 It was wrong to take the Breath from another person, even if they gave it freely.
-It left them unconnected to life, somehow.
-Dimmer of spirit and soul.
+It left them unconnected to life, dimmer of spirit and soul.
 It was the ultimate in arrogance, the complete opposite of Idris philosophy.
-Others simply wore bright colors to draw attention to themselves, but Awakeners. . .they stole the life of human beings, and used that to make themselves stand out.
+Others in Hallandren simply wore bright colors to draw attention to themselves, but Awakeners. . .they stole the life from human beings, and used that to make themselves stand out.

+Use of Breath was one of the main reasons that Royal line had moved to the highlands in the first place.
+Modern day Hallandren subsisted on the basis of extorting its people out of its Breath.
+The product of such extortions was the man who now stood speaking with Bluefingers.

-Siri stood, shivering, as the doctor chatted with Bluefingers.
-She felt more naked now than she had been when unclothed.
-She’d never been in a room with an Awakener before.
-What could he tell about her, because of his unnatural life force?
-Was he tempted to steal her own Breath?
-She held it in, just in case, breathing as little as possible--even though she knew that she was probably being silly.
-Still, in Idris, most people didn’t know much about Awakeners.
-Better safe than sorry.
+Siri stood, feeling more naked now than she had been when unclothed.
+What could this Awakener tell about her, because of his unnatural life force?
+Was he tempted to steal Siri’s BioChroma?
+She tried to breathe as shallowly as possible, just in case.

-Eventually, Bluefingers bid her farewell for the moment, but Siri was barely paying attention as the men left the room and the women approached to undo her robe once again.
+Eventually, Bluefingers and the terrible doctor left the room.
+The women approached to undo her robe once again, some bearing undergarments.

 He will be worse, she realized.
 The King.
 He’s not just an Awakener, he’s Returned.
 He needs to suck the Breath from people in order to survive.